xnuinside/omymodels/README.md

 - Python Enum (https://docs.python.org/3/library/enum.html) - generated only from DDL SQL Types,
 - Python Dataclasses (dataclasses module) (https://docs.python.org/3/library/dataclasses.html),

+## Important changes from version 1.0.0

+O!MyModels became a framework for data models transpiling source-to-source.
+It provide a base to plug-in different parsers for different types of inputs (SQL, Pydantic, dataclasses, PythonORM and etc) and plug-in different types of generators.

+It also provide a set of pre-installed and tested parses & generators, but also you can add you own custom without needs to fork project - just use a provided APIs.

+### How it works

+O!MyModels is a framework for transpiling data models code from one source to another.

+It has several separate steps:

+- Parse input
+- Convert Source Input to expected standard
+- Call Model Generator with provided Source Input
+- Thats it!

+Because there is a lot of varios possible inputs and various of possible outputs it is no make sense to write all parser and generators from scratch because some of them already exists.

+For example, for Pydantic & dataclasses exists greate models generator - https://github.com/koxudaxi/datamodel-code-generator.
+Why not use this?

+And you can do it right now with O!MyModels!

+datamodel-code-generator is a first supported by Framework

+Of couse, O!MyModels default generator also in place.

+To use datamodel-code-generator as an output generator you should install O!MyModels with extras:

+`pip install omymodels[datamodel]`

+And after, when you will use library provide argument: `generator='datamodel'`

+If you want send any configs that supported by datamodel-code-generator you can do with argument `generator_params={# and send in dict everything that you need}`

+Let's see the example:

 ## How to install